 Muscat: Oman’s central bank raised OMR59 million by way of allotting treasury bills on Tuesday.

-Note that the interest rate on the Repo operations with CBO is 0.5 per cent while the discount rate on the Treasury Bills Discounting Facility with CBO is 1 per cent.
+The interest rate on the Repo operations with CBO is 2.981 per cent for the period from April 23, 2019 to April 29, 2019 while the discount rate on the Treasury Bills Discounting Facility with CBO is 3.731 per cent, for the same period.